nbardy/gigagan-pytorch/README.md

  - Arbitrary aspect ratios.
  - [ ]Update architecture to work on patches and make the architecture independant of the patch count so we can scale upt
  - Training in series with a fast model that does thumbnails or openMUSE or PAELLA.

+## Appreciation (Come's form the original repo)

+- <a href="https://stability.ai/">StabilityAI</a> for the sponsorship, as well as my other sponsors, for affording me the independence to open source artificial intelligence.

+- <a href="https://huggingface.co/">🤗 Huggingface</a> for their accelerate library

+- All the maintainers at <a href="https://github.com/mlfoundations/open_clip">OpenClip</a>, for their SOTA open sourced contrastive learning text-image models

+- <a href="https://github.com/XavierXiao">Xavier</a> for reviewing the discriminator code and pointing out that the scale invariance was not correctly built!

 ## Citations